-Review and approve the Investment Policy for the Crime Control & Prevention District.
+Consider and act on the Investment Policy for funds for the Crime Control & Prevention District; and providing an effective date.

 AGENDA ITEM SUMMARY/BACKGROUND

 In accordance with Public Funds Investment Act, Chapter 2256 of the Texas Government Code, the city is required to annually adopt a formal written Investment Policy for the investment of public funds.
 The policy establishes investment parameters and guidelines for the investment program in order to achieve the goals of safety, liquidity, diversification, rate-of-return, and public trust, and designates the authorized investment officer responsible for the daily investment activity by the City.